edman/audie/README.md

 it pass it to `CofeeMaker` constructor.
 This kind of code is mostly mindless boilerplate, and your time as a developer could be better spent.

-That's where an automatic dependency injection library, like Diversion, comes in.
+That's where an automatic dependency injection library, like Audie, comes in.
 You configure the library by letting it know what your class structure looks like.
-In Diversion you do that through `@inject` annotations and provider methods in `@components`.
-From that Diversion is able to create all the mindless boilerplate for you.
+In Audie you do that through `@inject` annotations and provider methods in `@components`.
+From that Audie is able to create all the mindless boilerplate for you.

 It unites the best of both worlds, since now you can enjoy the advantages of